EttusResearch/uhd/host/docs/usrp2.rst

 The list option has been implemented on Linux, Mac OS X, and Windows.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use the card burner tool (windows)
+Use the card burner tool (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::